There are currently no products in the cart.

 Another double-blind, placebo-controlled study published in the Journal of Skin Pharmacology and Physiology investigated the effects of collagen supplementation on skin health in 69 middle-aged women.
 After an eight week trial, the researchers ultimately observed a significant increase in skin elasticity in the participants who were administered collagen, while the placebo group on average saw no significant changes.

 Although there may be better proteins when it comes to building muscle, there is some evidence that in combination with resistance training, collagen can help to boost muscle mass and improve body composition, especially in older folks.
 (14)(15)(16)

 For instance, a 2015 double-blind, placebo-controlled study published in the British Journal of Nutrition recruited 53 elderly men with age-related muscle loss (sarcopenia) to participate.
-Subjects were placed in 1 of 2 groups — group 1 received a 15g daily dose of collagen, while group 2 was only given a placebo.
+Subjects were placed in one of two groups.
+Group 1 received a 15g daily dose of collagen, while group two was only given a placebo.
 Both groups participated in a 12-week weight training program.